 Vienna Walking Tours.
-When my grandmother’s cousin married a Polish Jew from Vienna in 1934, the city’s Jewish life was blooming and very different.
+When my grandmother’s cousin married a jew from Vienna in 1934, the city’s Jewish life was blooming and very different.
 Do you have Jewish ancestors in Vienna, too?

 Insider Shopping in Vienna: Neighbourhood Tour

 Vienna Walking Tours.
-You will have discovered shops while sightseeing.
+You will definitely have discovered shops while sightseeing.
 This tour is different.
-You discover beautiful local neighbourhoods while shopping.
-My hometown is scattered with small independent shops offering regional produce, vintage products, local designer fashion and quality fashion jewelry.
-Great for buying ‘natural’ souvenirs.
+It is actually more of a local neighbourhood tour while you freely roam the cutest shops.
+My hometown is scattered with small independent stores.
+They offer everything from regional produce, vintage products and local designer fashion to quality fashion jewelry.
+This shopping tour is wonderful for buying original souvenirs.
 I joined passionate tour guide Lucie on a private walk.
 Read my review about her way of shopping in Vienna.

 Vienna Walking Tours.
-Highly interesting, wildly funny, truly engaging: I am a big fan of the Third Man movie and the tour was just the right thing.
-Apart from learning more about the making of the film, I know more about post Second World War Vienna now, though I was born and lived here for such a long time.
+Highly interesting, wildly funny, truly engaging: I am a big fan of the Third Man movie with Orson Welles.
+That tour was just the right thing.
+Apart from learning more about the making of the film, I have turned into an expert on post war Vienna.
+We went right through the city center most of the time.
 Whether you have seen the film or not, the stories and anecdotes shared during this tour will resonate with you for a while.

 The two-hour tour is conducted in both German and English.
 More information about the tour.